Posttraumatic stress disorder, anxiety and depression

 A critical component of biomarker discovery and validation is a rigorous statistical analysis.
-I am especially interested in solving emerging biological and algorithmic problems arising in computational/molecular biology, such as: a) comparative transcriptomics and proteomics; b) computing the genetically regulated component of gene/protein expression; c) predicting cellular frequencies from heterogeneous biological tissue; d) multi-modal integrative deep machine-learning applications; e) modelling RNA-editing in from RNA-sequencing data; f) gene network reconstruction and multi-modal data integrations.
+I am especially interested in solving emerging biological and algorithmic problems arising in computational/molecular biology, such as: a) comparative transcriptomics and proteomics (here); b) modelling epistatic interactions (here); c) predicting cellular frequencies from heterogeneous biological tissue (here); d) multi-modal integrative deep machine-learning applications; e) modelling RNA-editing in from RNA-sequencing data; f) gene network reconstruction and multi-modal data integrations.
 In addition to generating new data in support of these aims, I also use just about any high-throughput data I can get my hands in the public domain, which can ultimately be translated into better understanding the molecular mechanisms underlying neurodevelopmental and nueropsychiatric disorders.

 Download computational code for quality control and analysis of RNA-sequencing gene expression data from my evolving github account, here.